Raphael Lemkin: During World War II

 He left Warsaw on 6 September 1939 and made his way north-east towards Wolkowysk.
 He was caught between the invaders, the Germans in the west, and the Soviets who then approached from the east.
 Poland's independence was extinguished by terms of the pact between Stalin and Hitler.
 He barely evaded German capture, and traveled through Lithuania to reach Sweden by early spring of 1940.
-There he lectured at the University of Stockholm.
+There he lectured at the Stockholm University.
 Curious about the manner of imposition of Nazi rule he started to gather Nazi decrees and ordinances, believing official documents often reflected underlying objectives without stating them explicitly.
 He spent much time in the central library of Stockholm, gathering, translating and analysing the documents he collected, looking for patterns of German behaviour.
 Lemkin's work led him to see the wholesale destruction of the nations over which Germans took control as an overall aim.
 Some documents Lemkin analysed had been signed by Hitler, implementing ideas of Mein Kampf on Lebensraum, new living space to be inhabited by Germans.
 With the help of his pre-war associate McDermott, Lemkin received permission to enter the United States, arriving in 1941.

-Although he managed to save his own life, he lost 49 relatives in the Holocaust; The only members of Lemkin's family in Europe who survived the Holocaust were his brother, Elias, and his wife and two sons, who had been sent to a Soviet forced labor camp.
+Although he managed to save his own life, he lost 49 relatives in the Holocaust; The only members of Lemkin's family in Europe who survived the Holocaust were his brother, Elias, and his brother's wife and two sons, who had been sent to a Soviet forced labor camp.
 Lemkin did however successfully help his brother and family to emigrate to Montreal, Quebec, Canada in 1948.

 After arriving in the United States, at the invitation of McDermott, Lemkin joined the law faculty at Duke University in North Carolina in 1941.
 During the Summer of 1942 Lemkin lectured at the School of Military Government at the University of Virginia.
 He also wrote Military Government in Europe, a preliminary version of what would become, in two years, his magnum opus, entitled Axis Rule in Occupied Europe.
 In 1943 Lemkin was appointed consultant to the US Board of Economic Warfare and Foreign Economic Administration and later became a special adviser on foreign affairs to the War Department, largely due to his expertise in international law.

 In November 1944, the Carnegie Endowment for International Peace published Axis Rule in Occupied Europe.
 This book included an extensive legal analysis of German rule in countries occupied by Nazi Germany during the course of World War II, along with the definition of the term genocide.
 Lemkin's idea of genocide as an offence against international law was widely accepted by the international community and was one of the legal bases of the Nuremberg Trials.
 In 1945 to 1946, Lemkin became an advisor to Supreme Court of the United States Justice and Nuremberg Trial chief counsel Robert H. Jackson.
 The book became one of the foundational texts in Holocaust studies, and the study of totalitarianism, mass violence, and genocide studies.